 Shuangxi Station Introduction

-Shuangxi Station, located in Shuangxi District, New Taipei City, was originally known as "Dingshuangxi Station".
-It has two island platforms and was initially a wooden station elevated about 35 meters above sea level.
-Due to the prosperous coal mining industry, the number of passengers increased daily, leading to growth in both passenger and freight services.
-As a result, it was rebuilt into a concrete station building.
-The platforms and embankment at Shuangxi Station are relatively high, and the segment between Shuangxi and Mudan Station features a steep gradient of 16‰, referred to as the "Mudan Slope" by railway enthusiasts.
-In the narrow area from Shuangxi Station to the banks of Mudan River, a bustling town developed, distinct from the old street, due to the convenient transportation.
-It is only about 100 meters from the station to the riverside, where one can see unique architectural styles typical of the northeastern mountainous region.
+Shuangxi Station, located in Shuangxi District, New Taipei City, was originally known as "Ding Shuangxi Station."
+It has two island platforms and was initially a wooden station situated at an altitude of about 35 meters.
+With the development of coal mining, the number of passengers increased day by day, and freight operations grew, leading to a renovation into a cement station building to meet business demands.
+The platforms and embankments at Shuangxi Station are relatively high, with a steep gradient of 1:16 between Shuangxi and Mudan Stations, which railway enthusiasts refer to as "Mudan Slope."
+In the narrow area from Shuangxi Station to the banks of Mudan Creek, a different urban area has developed from the old street due to the more convenient transportation, making it the busiest place in Shuangxi today.
+It is only about 100 meters from the station to the riverside, where one can see the unique architectural styles of the northeastern mountainous region.